-You can browse and view our past virtual services on this page; or, if you prefer, you can also view them on our
+You can browse and view our past virtual services on this page; or, if you prefer, you can also view them and more recent services on our

 October 18 This year has seen the 30th Anniversary of the Americans with Disabilities Act, and this (among so many) is a movement we need to acknowledge and celebrate.
 The ideals of the ADA and the Disability Rights Movement have not been met, and this is a cause that many consider central.
 Today we “Center” this conversation.

 October 11, 2020 In the US, the second Monday in October is observed as Indigenous Peoples’ Day, a day that honors and celebrates the histories and cultures of Native/Indigenous People as an alternative to the historic “Columbus Day” in the US.
 Our guest Minister, Rev. Elder Diane Fisher offers reflections arising from her own experience as a First Nations Canadian.
 In her childhood, Diane lived on a Cree Nation Reserve in the far North of Canada, where her life and spirituality were formed and influenced by her own and many other grandmothers.
 Our worship will include wisdom from other indigenous people from around the world.

 October 4, 2020 We honor the Jewish festival of Sukkot by reflecting on the perspective that living exposed to the world can give us.
 Drawing on the ancient roots of the festival as well as its current observations, we focus on questions about what living “outside” may teach us about insecurity and survival, what observing our lives from a different/opposite perspective might show us, and what we might have to celebrate about the insights that emerge from this time.

 September 20, 2020